mbrgr/Optimal-Rates-Covariance-Kernel-Estimation-in-FDA/README.md

 package.
 No data is produced here.
 The file “illustrations.R” contains the code for Figures 1, 2 and 7 as well as additional grafics with the processes used.
-All the code that is produced by this file is saved in the file “figure_1_2_7.Rdata” in the “data” folder.
+All the code that is produced by this file is saved in the file “illustrations.Rdata” in the “data” folder.
 The file “bw_cv_error_decomposition.r” contains the code for most of the repeated simulations as the bandwidth comparison, the cross validation and the error decomposition.
 The results are stored in different .Rdata files in